Antarctic Bases and Buildings - 2

 - Halley II - 1967-1973

 - Halley III - 1973-1983

 Halley I, II, III and IV

-This accumulation of snow was anticipated when such bases were built, and in the case of the UK base at Halley Bay first built in 1956, the construction was particularly strong to take the weight of the accumulating snow and ice which had almost completely covered the original (conventional style) buildings at the end of the first year.
-The snowfall at Halley accumulates at the rate of around 1.5m (5ft) per year.
+This accumulation of snow was anticipated when such bases were built, and in the case of the UK base at Halley Bay first built in 1956, the construction of Halley I was particularly strong to take the weight of the accumulating snow and ice which had almost completely covered the original (conventional hut style) buildings at the end of the first year.
+The snowfall at Halley accumulates at the rate of around 1.2m (4ft) per year and the ice shelf it is on moves towards the ice edge at about 700m per year.